masogit/am-browser-doc/docs/overview.md

 AM Browser provides you with the following use cases:

-- Audit : Get Effective license positioning for major SAM vendors with SAM Dashboard
+- Audit: Get Effective license positioning for major SAM vendors with SAM Dashboard
-- On demand self-service reporting : Self-service reporting for any users in an organization.
-For ex, a datacentre manager trying to search for a location of an asset via asset tag; Asset receiving team validating the asset ownership of an end user asset via AMB.
+- On-demand self-service reporting: Self-service reporting for any user in an organization.
+For example, a datacentre manager trying to search for a location of an asset via asset tag; Asset receiving team validating the asset ownership of an end user asset via AMB.
-- Topology visualization : Change control manager wanted to check list of VMs connected to a ESX server.
+- Topology visualization: Change control manager wants to check the list of VMs connected to a ESX server.

 ## Roles